GRMENDOZA/app-poke-stats/README.md

-*This documentation is for deploy Poke-App-Stats in local This app works in python 3.11*
+*This documentation is for deploy Poke-App-Stats in local, it works in python 3.11*

 1. Install lib virtualenv
 pip install virtualenv